appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 # Package your Node.js app for Cloud with Appsody

-The use of Appsody's tools and provided Stacks simplifies the steps and knowledge required to build "_cloud packaged_", "_cloud native_" and "_cloud functions_" based applications.
+The use of [Appsody](http://www.appsody.dev)'s tools and provided Stacks simplifies the steps and knowledge required to build _"cloud packaged"_, _"cloud native"_ and _"cloud functions"_ based applications.

-Appsody's `nodejs` Stack makes it easy to take any existing Node.js application and make it "_cloud packaged_".
+Appsody's `nodejs` Stack makes it easy to take any existing Node.js application and make it _"cloud packaged"_.

 The following tutorial, shows you how to take a sample Node.js application, and package it into a best-practise container image using the Appsody CLI and the `nodejs` Stack.

 ## Prerequisites

-To follow this tutorial, you need to install both the Appsody CLI and Docker.
+To follow this tutorial, you need to install both the **Appsody CLI** and **Docker**.
 You also need a Node.js application to cloud package.

 ### Install the Appsody CLI